grucloud/grucloud/docusaurus/docs/azure/resources/Network/ExpressRouteCircuit.md

           }
         },
         expressRoutePort: {
+          description: 'The reference to the ExpressRoutePort resource when the circuit is provisioned on an ExpressRoutePort resource.',
           properties: { id: { type: 'string', description: 'Resource ID.' } },
-          description: 'Reference to another subresource.',
           'x-ms-azure-resource': true
         },
         bandwidthInGbps: {